Man takes massive risk by buying 2018 Fiat van sight unseen from eBay for $938 to see if he can make a profit

 Still, first impressions weren’t all bad.

-While the car’s interior has definitely seen better days, the seller was friendly, and helped him clear out the back of the van.
+While the car’s interior has definitely seen better days, the seller was friendly, helped him clear out the back of the van, and even threw in a set of spare wheels.

-Before heading home, there was one big hurdle to clear: the roadworthiness certificate, or also known as an MOT in the UK.
+Before heading home, there was one big hurdle to clear: the roadworthiness certificate, also known as an MOT in the UK.

 Missing rubber pads on the clutch and brake pedals meant an instant fail, so a last-minute Screwfix run and some creative trimming were needed to get things compliant.